 One place this does work well is in code comments and strings.
 I tried to include code comments and strings in each of the colors below as frequently as possible (to make it easy to type out).

 If you look closely, you’ll notice I did include some variables and mentioned that you can’t have spaces if you choose to use those formatting methods.
-Even then, this may still be
+Even then, this may still be a perfectly viable method for single words.

 Anyways, that’s enough yapping from me — let’s get coloring!